giulic3/JaeOS16/README.md

 # JaeOS16

-JaeOS was developed as an educational operating system and intended to be run using the [MicroARM Emulator](http://mellotanica.github.io/uARM/).
+JaeOS is an educational operating system intended to be run using the [MicroARM Emulator](http://mellotanica.github.io/uARM/).

+It was developed for the course of Operating Systems at the University of Bologna (a.y.
+2015/2016)

 ### Testing